 Templates.
 The idea of creating interactive lessons might well ring alarm bells regarding the complexity and expense of course creation.
 However, good LMS authoring tools will make use of microlearning templates that turn even the most basic question and answers into interactive quizzes and even games.

 Spaced Repetition.
 Spaced repetition is an ancient learning technique that has become increasingly popular in recent years.
 By repeating a course with increasing gaps in between iterations, knowledge becomes cemented into long-term memory.
 Naturally, doing this with long and boring eLearning courses is impractical.
 However, if a short microlesson is being repeated on a mobile phone, learning becomes more effective.

 Peer Learning.
 Experts state that up to one-third of training should come from colleagues.
-This makes sense as external course creators will not know more about your own organisation’s customers, practices, processes, clients and policies than the people already within it.
+This makes sense as external course creators will not know more about your own organization’s customers, practices, processes, clients, and policies than the people already within it.
 But regular workers aren’t L&D professionals or authoring tool experts.
 However, by using simple, template-based LMS authoring tools, only a basic technology competence is required to create an interactive and engaging lesson.
 At worst, a topical expert might need a little help from someone to upload the questions and answers.
-When learners are taught by colleagues and tasks that they can recognise and relate to, learning becomes much more effective.
-It also makes the new teachers feel valued and learners feels like they are growing professionally.
+When learners are taught by colleagues and tasks that they can recognize and relate to, learning becomes much more effective.
+It also makes the new teachers feel valued and learners feel like they are growing professionally.

 Cloud distribution. eLearning courses take weeks to create and are large in file size.
 They’re naturally difficult to distribute across large workforces as internet infrastructure becomes an issue.
 However, if LMS authoring tools are creating lessons that can easily be accessed by using an app in the major app stores, lessons (and updates) can be distributed globally in an instant.